tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 {: #dtls-table title="Example DTLS 1.3 Extended Key Update: Epoch Changes."}

-# Updating Traffic Secrets {#key_update}
+# Updating Traffic Keys {#key_update}

-When the extended key update message exchange is completed both peers have successfully updated their application traffic secrets.
+When the extended key update message exchange is completed both peers have successfully updated their application traffic keys.
 The key derivation function described in this document is used to perform this update.